A favicon of Plausible

 Is Plausible GDPR compliant?

-Yes.
-Plausible is fully GDPR, CCPA, and PECR compliant by design.
+Yes, plausible is fully GDPR, CCPA, and PECR compliant by design.
 It doesn't use cookies, doesn't collect personal data, doesn't track users across sites, and doesn't store IP addresses.
 The data is hosted on EU-owned infrastructure in Germany and Finland.
 Sites using Plausible don't need cookie consent banners for analytics, which removes friction from the visitor experience.

 How accurate is Plausible compared to Google Analytics?